I wrote a story recently about how one of Avery’s school friends shoed her away on the playground and hurt her little heart in the process.

 And then there was this enormously thoughtful gesture that nearly brought me to tears.

 My friend Laurie knows how much Avery loves a party.
 So she took time out of her busy schedule to host one.
-Just for Avery.
+Just for my daughter.
 The table was fit for a princess—flowers and tea cups and Avery’s favourite mac and cheese.
 In her special princess cape and glittery crown, Avery was treated like royalty.

 It was the perfect Princess Party— from the grown up luncheon, to interactive nail bar, to gymnastics in the basement!